lambdaclass/starknet_stack/README.md

 - `AWS_ACCESS_KEY_ID` needs to be set to your AWS access key id
 - `AWS_SECRET_ACCESS_KEY` needs to be set to your AWS secret access key
 - `AWS_REGION` should be set to the desired AWS region
+- `S3_BUCKET_NAME` needs to be set to the S3 bucket in which to store the proofs

-If S3 is chosen as the storage backend, the explorer needs to also know about the AWS bucket in order to retrieve proofs and verify them on the browser, so the same variables described above need to be set for the [explorer container].(https://github.com/lambdaclass/starknet_stack/blob/8ff555d2dfb5bd3631f9bf6c81a602b63a35f5b4/docker-compose.yml#L125)
+If S3 is chosen as the storage backend, the explorer needs to also know about the AWS bucket in order to retrieve proofs and verify them on the browser, so the same variables described above need to be set for the [explorer container](https://github.com/lambdaclass/starknet_stack/blob/8ff555d2dfb5bd3631f9bf6c81a602b63a35f5b4/docker-compose.yml#L125).

 ## Trust assumptions